Elders and Traditional Peoples Gathering

 Registration and event details

-At this time, registration has reached capacity, and we are welcoming additional registrations to the waitlist.
+This event is sold out, registration and space have reached capacity.
 Thank you for your interest and for being part of this community.

 Honouring the Elders and many hands who have shaped this gathering over the past two decades, this year’s theme is "Ancestral Voices Guide Us".